tanishabhagwanani/tanishabhagwanani/README.md

 ## Hi there, I'm Tanisha 👋

 Nice to meet you!
-I am Tanisha, a final-year student at SMU majoring in Artificial Intelligence and Data Science & Analytics.
+I am a final-year student at SMU majoring in Artificial Intelligence and Data Science & Analytics.

 I am proficient in Python, MySQL, R, Power BI, Tableau and Microsoft Excel.